Uber boss says U.S. market unprofitable amid tough competition from Lyft

 A spokesman confirmed that Uber will be unprofitable overall, although some cities may break even.

-Khosrowshahi was tapped to run Uber in August after leading travel-booking site Expedia Inc for 12 years and is expected to bring a less abrasive approach than his predecessor, Travis Kalanick.
+Khosrowshahi was tapped to run Uber in August after leading travel-booking site Expedia Inc (EXPE.O) for 12 years and is expected to bring a less abrasive approach than his predecessor, Travis Kalanick.
 On Thursday, he described progress in talks with regulators in London, who in September refused to renew Uber’s operating license.

 Uber has often said its heavy losses were necessary to establish itself in new markets.
 But the lack of profits in its home market, where it has been operating for eight years, and others such as Southeast Asia, raise questions about the company’s business model, which relies on heavily subsidizing both riders and drivers to keep prices low using the billions of dollars in venture capital the company has raised.

 Khosrowshahi’s comments are also a testament to Lyft’s growth.
-The smaller ride service, which started in 2012 and only operates in the United States, has expanded to more than 350 cities across 41 states this year and last month raised $1 billion in a financing round led by Alphabet Inc.
+The smaller ride service, which started in 2012 and only operates in the United States, has expanded to more than 350 cities across 41 states this year and last month raised $1 billion in a financing round led by Alphabet Inc (GOOGL.O).

 For a brief period last year, Uber was profitable in the United States and Canada, the company said.